sc0ttj/component/README.md

 - define a canvas size
 - define the margins around your "chart area"
 - pass in some data to use
-- define X and Y axes
+- define X and Y axes:
-  - min and max values of axis:
+  - min and max values of axis
   - labels and tick values
   - styling, positioning, etc
 - use the `drawEach()` method to draw your chart: